coezbek/registerbekanntmachungen/README.md

 bundle exec lib/registerbekanntmachungen.rb -v
 ```

+*Note*:
-*Note*: No data is published on weekends and public holidays.
+- No data is published on weekends and public holidays.
+- If you run this tool in the morning you might want to use it again in the evening, because new announcements are published throughout the day.

 ## Data SchemaAnnouncement types